Lalou

 About Lalou

-For a Delft meal, the useful question is whether Lalou's verified profile fits the occasion: French cuisine, a €€€ price category, smart-casual dress, and Michelin Plate recognition in 2025.
-Those facts make it a restaurant to plan around rather than a place to describe with unverified claims about menu format, room setup, or service style.
+For a Delft meal, the useful question is whether Lalou fits the occasion: French cuisine, a €€€ price category, smart-casual dress, Michelin Plate recognition in 2025.
+These details make it a restaurant to plan around rather than a place for speculation about menu format, room setup, or service style.

 A French choice for a considered Delft evening